darklrd/sales-call-llm-analysis/README.md

 python3 main.py
 ```

-The main.py script is the entry point of the application and orchestrates the process flow.
+The main.py script is the entry point of the application and orchestrates the complete process flow.

 ## Configuration